cypress-io/cypress-documentation/content/guides/references/configuration.md

 title: Configuration
 ---

-## cypress.json
+## configuration file

-The first time you open Cypress Test Runner, it creates the `cypress.json` configuration file.
+The first time you open Cypress Test Runner, it creates the configuration file configuration file.
 This JSON file is used to store any configuration values you supply.
 If you
 [configure your tests to record](/guides/dashboard/projects#Setup) the results